 Even if they look like Captain Scarlet when they talk, I did at least remember many of Bullworth's students prior to reinstalling.
 Many of the NPCs walking around Bullworth have specific names and faces, forming the large ensemble cast of the story.
 It's a small touch, but photographing each student creates entries in your yearbook, telling you who they are and which faction they belong to, a hearty attempt to make them feel like a real group of people.

-The Scholarship Edition released on PC in late 2008 – the last Rockstar game to be built on RenderWare before GTA IV arrived on PC just over a month later – is a flawed port.
+The Scholarship Edition released on PC in late 2008—the last Rockstar game to be built on RenderWare before GTA 4 arrived on PC just over a month later—is a flawed port.
 While some of the framerate issues were resolved with a patch, some blatant problems with texture popup and lighting are unlikely to ever be fixed.
-It's on Steam for just £10, though, and I think it's especially worth playing if you're only familiar with Rockstar's more recent output.
+Still, I think it's especially worth playing if you're only familiar with Rockstar's more recent output.

 The approach Rockstar Vancouver took to designing Bully has left it feeling bizarrely contemporary.
 The evolution of open world design has increasingly been about character rather than just scale.
 As I unload potatoes at prefects before escaping on a skateboard, I reckon Rockstar worked that out years ago.